 The Douglas DB-73 was basically the French equivalent of the DB-7B that was ordered by the Royal Air Force.
 It was basically similar to the DB-7B for the RAF, but differed primarily in being fitted with French equipment and instruments.
-480 DB-73s were ordered by France on May 18, 1940, but none had been delivered by the time that France fell.
+The French ordered the first 170 DB-73s on May 18, 1940, which were to be delivered to the French Purchasing Commission at Santa Monica starting in October with deliveries made by ship to Casablana.
+The Frence then ordered 270 more, but none had been delivered by the time that France fell.
 Consequently, all the DB-73s ordered were completed to DB-7B standards following the French capitulation and were delivered to Britain as Boston IIIs.

 Power was provided by two 1600 hp Wright R-2600-A5B radials.
 Total fuel capacity was increased from 205 US gallons to 394 gallons in order to improve the range so that the aircraft could operate against targets in occupied Europe.

 The first batch of 240 (AL263/AL502) were built by Douglas-Santa Monica, but the second batch of 240 (AL668/AL907) were built by Boeing-Seattle, which had acquired a license from Douglas at the time of the French order.
 Boeing had actively sought out this additional business, since they had experienced difficulty in selling B-17s to the US Army.
 The details were worked out before the French contract was signed, and it was agreed that Douglas would provide drawings, tooling and some production personnel to Boeing.
 The Boeing-built machines differed from the Douglas-built Boston IIIs only in their electrical systems, in the removal of the "alligator-tail" flame-damping exhaust pipes in favor of ventral stubs, and in the extensions of the carburetor air intakes forward over the type of the cowling to include tropical air filters.